-- → Allocate a function key to [Auto.Cal] (see Configuration Menu in the Operating Instructions).

-- → Configure the following settings:

-- test method = sniffing (see Test Menu)
+- → Allocate a function key to [Auto.Cal] (see Configuration Menu in the Operating Instructions). - → Configure the following settings: - test method = sniffing (see Test Menu) - type of calibrated leak = concentration (see Spectro Menu) - calibration = operator (see Advanced Menu) - → Select the tracer gas of the concentration (see Spectro Menu).

-- type of calibrated leak = concentration (see Spectro Menu) - calibration = operator (see Advanced Menu) - tracer gas = 4He (see Spectro Menu) - → Connect the sniffer probe to the detector. - → Verify that the detector is in Stand-by mode. - → Press the [Auto.Cal] function key to start the calibration. - → Follow the instructions provided by the leak detector: press [Next] to move to the next stage.
+The detector can be in Stand-by or in sniffing test.

+- → Press the [Auto.Cal] function key to start the calibration. - → Follow the instructions provided by the leak detector: press [Next] to move to the next stage.